bhanup6663/chest_x_ray_reporting/README.md

 - These features are reduced in dimensionality using **Incremental PCA**, and then grouped into **20 clusters** using **K-means**.
 - Each cluster is assigned a descriptive summary by a pre-trained **LLM**.
 This description provides insights such as common characteristics and potential conditions the cluster is associated with.

-#### Why Clustering?

-- X-ray images are complex, and individual abnormalities don't tell the whole story.
-Clustering allows us to **group images based on overall similarity**, giving radiologists a way to see how this patient’s X-ray compares to others.
-- By associating the image with a specific cluster, the system provides additional **clinical context** that enhances the overall interpretation.
+> **Why Clustering?** X-ray images are complex, and individual abnormalities don't tell the whole story.
+Clustering allows us to **group images based on overall similarity**, giving radiologists a way to see how this patient’s X-ray compares to others.By associating the image with a specific cluster, the system provides additional **clinical context** that enhances the overall interpretation.

 ---